-Contrary to what some people might think, detoxing from prescription drugs, street drugs, alcohol or a combination of substances takes more than willpower — it triggers complex, and potentially dangerous, changes throughout your body.
+Contrary to what some people might think, detoxing from prescription drugs, street drugs, alcohol or a combination of substances takes more than willpower—it triggers complex, and potentially dangerous, changes throughout the body.

-How you feel and the potential symptoms you experience during detox depends on what drugs you’ve been using, how frequently you use and how long you’ve been addicted.
-Your overall health and wellness, age and medical conditions such as diabetes, cardiovascular issues, depression, and anxiety can also impact your experience in detox.
+How an individual feels and the potential symptoms they experience during detox depends on what drugs they’ve been using, how frequently they use and how long they’ve been addicted.
+Their overall health and wellness, age and medical conditions such as diabetes, cardiovascular issues, depression, and anxiety can also impact their experience in detox.

-Detoxing alone puts you at serious risk of suffering from a variety of life-threatening medical conditions, including cardiac arrest, suicidal behaviors, psychosis, severe dehydration, and seizures.
+Detoxing alone puts the person at serious risk of suffering from a variety of life-threatening medical conditions, including cardiac arrest, suicidal behaviors, psychosis, severe dehydration, and seizures.

-Trying to go cold turkey by yourself is rarely successful, and frequent failed attempts at detox can sabotage your plans to get sober and stay that way.
+Trying to go cold turkey alone is rarely successful, and frequent failed attempts at detox can sabotage the individual’s plans to get sober and stay that way.

 What Should You Expect During Detox?